rozoalex/ROS-Instructions/README.md

 * Turtlebot
 * SLAMA* search algorithm
 * amcl
-  AMCL stands for Adaptive Monte Carlo Localization. `amcl` is a probabilistic localization system for a robot moving in 2D.
+  AMCL stands for Adaptive Monte Carlo Localization. `amcl` is a probabilistic Dijkstralocalization system for a robot moving in 2D.
 It implements the adaptive (or KLD-sampling) Monte Carlo localization approach (as described by Dieter Fox), which uses a particle filter to track the pose of a robot against a known map.
   - amcl package document: http://wiki.ros.org/amcl
   - What is it AMCL: https://youtu.be/htE5cClSy4Y   https://en.wikipedia.org/wiki/Monte_Carlo_localization
 * Message - msg